Dethklok: Touring history

 Mike Keneally, Brendon Small, Gene Hoglan and Bryan Beller performing live at the Tabernacle in Atlanta on December 8, 2012.

 In late 2007, Adult Swim organized a promotional tour featuring Dethklok and ...And You Will Know Us by the Trail of Dead.
 The tour comprised performances at twelve college campuses, with tickets available to students only (except for 50 tickets set aside for the UCLA show in the Los Angeles area).
 The band featured Brendon Small, guitarist Mike Keneally, bassist Bryan Beller and drummer Gene Hoglan.
 Tour information was made available on Adult Swim's promotional site.
 In an interview with Ultimate Guitar, Brendon Small described the tour as being "like Gorillaz, with the animated characters" with Small's ensemble of musicians performing visibly.

 In a February 2008 interview on California radio station Indie 103.1 with Full Metal Jackie, plans for a summer 2008 tour were announced.
 Brendon Small described the tour as being like "a Disney ride but with murder".
 Dethklok toured the US in June and early July with Chimaira and Soilent Green.
-In April 2008, 27 seven dates were announced.
+In April 2008, 27 dates were announced.

 Dethklok performed at Heavy MTL on June 21, 2008.
 They then toured with Chimaira and Soilent Green during June and July 2008.
 During the June 5, 2008, show at The Fillmore in San Francisco, an electrical fire broke out during Soilent Green's set.
 Attendees were hesitant to leave the building thinking that it was part of the show (in their fictional universe, Dethklok is infamous for causing disasters that result in deaths), which created a dangerous situation, but they soon realized that the fire was real and evacuated and the concert was rescheduled.